Anchorsify/Anchorsify.github.io/_pages/Sand.md

  - Accuracy: -2
  - Range: 5 + STR/5
  - Speed: 10
- - Special: Armor Piercing
+ - Special: Ignores Armor and half of an opponent's DR
  - Type: Small, Thrown, Senbon, Piercing

 Effects: You can throw a single Quill, using the above stats, or throw multiple at once, in which case you treat it as a standard Multithrow.
-If you use at least three Quills, you can deliver a dose of your poison with them.
+You may spend 10 HP when you declare an attack with Quills to expose anyone damaged to your Natural Poison.

 These are considered Senbon and may be used in all the same ways Senbon can, although they do not retain their shape for long once thrown and thus can't be stored for any jutsu or usage that requires them to be prepared ahead of time (like Raining Needles).
-This also means that quills are considered expended after use and thus unable to be retrieved and reused.
+This also means that quills are considered expended after use and thus unable to be retrieved and reused, though you have a functionally unlimited amount of Quills.

-While these are not actual Senbon and may not be used for Jutsu that require Senbon to be prepared (like Raining Needles), you may utilize Senbon-specific abilities as if they were (meaning Combat Acupuncture, Senbon User, and Surgial Precision apply to them if you have them), although Senbon User allows you to use RES, rather than DEX, in place of STR to determine your damage bonus with your Quills (regular Senbon still use DEX in place of STR).
+While these are not actual Senbon, you may utilize Senbon-specific abilities as if they were (meaning Combat Acupuncture, Senbon User, and Surgial Precision apply to them if you have them), although Senbon User allows you to use RES, rather than DEX, in place of STR to determine your damage bonus with your Quills (regular Senbon still use DEX in place of STR).

 #### --( Saliva )--
-Your saliva is poisonous in addition to your blood, which while it tends to hamper relationships in a lethal way, does give you another way in which to utilize your body’s toxicity.
-Those that have it swear by its usefulness.
+You cultivate caustic bacteria in your mouth, similar to a komodo dragon.
+Glands in your throat allow you to spit this poison at long range, similar to a cobra.

+ - Type: Ninjutsu
- - Chakra: 12
+ - Chakra: 10
- - Damage: (CHA/10)d6
+ - Damage: (CHA/8)d10
- - Range: 10 + Special
- - Speed: 8
+ - Speed: 0

-Effects: This attack uses your Ninjutsu Damage Bonus, and you can apply a dose of your poison with this attack.
-It deals Energy wounds (due to its caustic nature), and can benefit from the Improved Ranged ability if you have it.
+ - Range: 5
+ - Special: May only be used once every 20 IC
+ - Requires: 5 AP + 10 HP per use

+Effects: This attack is considered a Speed 10 attack for the purposes of defending against it, and for how much damage it deals, both of which are modified if you choose to spend AP to reduce its effective Speed (on top of its base 5 AP cost).
+If it hits, it exposes your target to your Natural Poison even if it does not do damage.
+This attack uses your Ninjutsu Accuracy, and its Rank is considered equal to the highest rank of Ninjutsu you know.

-#### --( Oily Skin )--
+#### --( Oily Skin ) --
-Frequently mistaken for sweat by their enemies in battle, Sabechi with this mutation tend to enjoy trading blows with their opponents, crippling them as the fight goes on.

- - Stamina: 12
- - Upkeep: 0
- - Speed: 12

-Effects: When you activate this mutation, you specify the potency of your poison and take the normal damage for its use.
-Thereafter, you deliver a dose of your poison to anyone who strikes you with an unarmed attack, requiring the normal Resistance roll to prevent.
-As a Speed 6 action while you maintain the upkeep, you can change the potency of your poison (and take damage, as normal).

-While this is maintained, however, a  new dose of poison is automatically applied to your skin (and therefore, deducted from your Vitality) every time you poison someone, and damage after the initial application (when first using or changing your poison’s potency) is halved as your body efficiently creates additional doses.
-The drawback is that when your life is in peril, your body naturally begins to guard core systems: Oily Skin can only deal Vitality damage to yourself to apply additional doses, and if you have no Vitality with which to pay for another dose, this mutation will immediately stop working.
+You skin has grown an odd coloration or pattern.
+More tactically important, you skin has glands that can produce a thin mucus membrane on command to cover your body.
+Clothes thankfully don't interfere with this process.

+As a Speed 10, HP Cost X * 10 action you may apply a "Poison Coating" to yourself that lasts for X * 30 minutes or until it exposes someone to your Natural Poison X times.
+While the coating is active, any time you touch someone else they become exposed to your Natural Poison.
+This includes every unarmed attack that hits you or that you hit someone else with, and every 10 IC in a grapple.
+So long as you have used this protrusion in the past 100 IC, you gain a +5 on rolls made to end a Grapple (suchas Break or Escaple grapple), and similar rolls made to escape physical restraints (though it would not apply to, say, a Nara's Shadow Bind).
+This action does not break Combos.